 Emergency Basic Needs Distribution

 Offering water, provisions and basic needs for all wildfire survivors.
 Laundry and shower trailers are now open.
 Must show proof of burned address to access services.
+Survivors may access services once a week.

 Offering free groceries or sandwiches to individuals who are hungry.
 No restrictions, but service will be determined on a case-by-case basis.
 Interested individuals can drop in during store hours and ask to speak to the manager.